Chocolate Raspberry Cupcakes

 Chocolate Cupcake Recipe

-2. Pour 3/4 cup of warm water, 1/3 cup melted chocolate chips, and 1/3 cup of cocoa powder into a large bowl.
+• Pour 3/4 cup of warm water, 1/3 cup of melted chocolate chips, and 1/3 cup of cocoa powder into a large bowl.
 Whisk together until the ingredients are fully combined.

 Raspberry Buttercream

-3. Slowly mix in 3 1/2 cups of powdered sugar, 1/4 cup of raspberry jam, and 1 Tbsp of heavy cream on a low speed.
-Mix on low until the ingredients are fully incorporated and the desired consistency is reached.
+• Slowly mix in 3 1/2 cups of powdered sugar, 1/4 cup of raspberry jam, and 1 Tbsp of heavy cream on a low speed.
+Mix on low until the ingredients are fully incorporated.
+Scrape around the sides and bottom of the bowl with a rubber spatula as needed.
 If the frosting seems too thick, add an extra Tbsp of heavy cream.
 If it's too thin, add another 1/4 cup of powdered sugar.

 Chocolate Ganache Drip